| Title: | Functional Input Validation |

 other common data structures and input

 assumptions.
-These functions are prefixed by vld_
+These functions are prefixed by vld_, for

 convenient browsing and look-up in editors and IDE's that support name